Orange, New South Wales: Water resources

 Orange has several water sources used for domestic consumption, both currently in use and formerly used.
 Currently Suma Park Dam and Spring Creek Reservoir are used for domestic water consumption.
 Two other dams, Lake Canobolas and Gosling Creek Reservoir, were previously used for domestic water consumption; however, they are now used for recreational purposes.
 The city is currently on Level 2 water restrictions, following good rain (Sept 2020).
-Orange City Council is undertaking a number of strategies to supplement its supply, including stormwater harvesting.